modelica-tools/msl-release/README.md

 ## Generate various library checks and reports

-The Modelica library `ReleaseChecks.mo` conatains a collection of check and diagnostic functions which can be used for the MSL or any other library
+The Modelica library `ReleaseChecks.mo` contains a collection of check and diagnostic functions which can be used for the MSL or any other library

 ### Dependencies